Mackintosh was the largest manufacturer of toffee in the world. The company introduced iconic brands such as Quality

 John Mackintosh (1868 – 1920) and his wife Violet (1866 – 1932) opened a pastry shop in Halifax, Yorkshire, in 1890.
 The couple were lifelong members of the Methodist New Connexion denomination (United Methodist Church from 1907).

-Business was slow, so Violet Mackintosh invented a new product: a unique chewy toffee which blended the qualities of Yorkshire butterscotch and American caramel.
+Business was to prove slow, so Violet Mackintosh invented a new product: a unique chewy toffee which blended the qualities of Yorkshire butterscotch and American caramel.
 Previously English toffee had referred to a hard boiled sweet.

 The product was to prove a great success, and soon the product began to be distributed across Britain.

 John Mackintosh was the largest toffee manufacturer in the world by 1905.
 He sold an average of one hundred tons of toffee every week in England.
 He claimed to be the largest consumer of butter in the world.

-Export sales proved promising, and in 1906 Mackintosh opened a factory in Germany, outside of Dusseldorf.
+Export sales proved promising, and Mackintosh established a factory in Germany, outside of Dusseldorf, from 1906.

-In 1908 a factory was opened at Brockville, Ontario in Canada.
+A factory was opened at Brockville, Ontario in Canada in 1908.
 It had a manufacturing capacity of seven tons of toffee a day.

 Over 8,000 tons of toffee were sold in Britain every year by 1910.